In its 34th year of delighting audiences in the West End, Andrew Lloyd Webber’s The Phantom Of The Opera embarks on a major UK tour.

-As a scenic backdrop falls suddenly and injures the opera's leading lady, the ballet chorus whispers in panicked fear of the phantom’s presence as Carlotta quits the show.
-With a full house waiting to be entertained, it is the ballet mistress, Madama Giry (Francesca Ellis), who offers Christine Daaé (Holly-Anne Hull) to the role, citing her recent mysterious tuition.
-Tutored by a disfigured and lonely musical genius who haunts the depths of the Opera House, The Phantom (Killian Donnelly) falls fiercely in love with Christine and spirals into chaotic jealousy to take reign of the story and how it will play out, on and off stage.
+When the opera's leading lady is injured on-stage, the ballet chorus whisper\ in panicked fear of the phantom’s presence.
+With a full house waiting to be entertained, it is the ballet mistress, Madama Giry (Francesca Ellis), who offers Christine Daaé (Holly-Anne Hull) to the role, citing her recent tuition by a disfigured and lonely musical genius who haunts the depths of the Opera House.
+The Phantom (Killian Donnelly) has fallen fiercely in love with Christine and spirals into chaotic jealousy to take reign of the story and how it will play out, on and off stage.

-The Phantom Of The Opera is a visual treat that never fails to wonder.
+The Phantom Of The Opera never fails to wonder.
 Maria Bjornson’s production design has been adapted by Matt Kinley and Gillian Lynne’s musical staging and choreography recreated and adapted by Chrissie Cartwright.
-In combination, the tour is impressive and awe-inspiring complete with illusions and tricks.
+In combination, the tour is impressive and awe-inspiring.
 The ballet company led by the innocent but brave Meg (Ellie Young), are elegant and beautiful, and the ensemble numbers mesmerising with impeccable timing and togetherness.

-The many layers to its central characters and their stories make this musical irresistible and create amazing landscapes to explore and love stories to truly believe in.
-Lured and led through the dark winding corridors of the opera house, to the silent fogged night on the gothic rooftops, and led by candlelight on a boat to cross the river in to Phantom’s forbidding lair.
-Inside are select ornaments as remnants of a past of mistreatment, sorrow and solitude whilst living as an outsider.
-Inside the opera house, ‘Masquerade’ is a feast of colour and class, and a rich, fabricated reality of inclusivity and solidarity.
+The many layers to its central characters and their stories make this musical irresistible and create amazing landscapes to explore.
+Inside the opera house, "Masquerade" is a feast of colour and class, and a rich, fabricated reality of inclusivity and solidarity.
+By contrast, we are lured through the dark winding corridors of the opera house, to the silent fogged night on the gothic rooftops, and led by candlelight on a boat to cross the river in to Phantom’s forbidding lair.
+Inside are ornaments as remnants of a past of mistreatment, sorrow and solitude whilst living as an outsider.